IObundle/iob-soc/README.md

 For more details, read the Makefile in the `software/pc-emul` directory.

-## Run on FPGA board
+## Build and run on FPGA board

-To run IOb-SoC on an FPGA board, the FPGA design tools must be installed, either locally or remotely, the board must be attached to a local host or remote host, and IOb-SoC must have a run directory under the `hardware/fpga` directory.
-The FPGA tools and bord hosts may be different.
-To compile and run, type:
+To build and run IOb-SoC on an FPGA board, the FPGA design tools must be installed, either locally or remotely, the board must be attached to the local host or to a remote host, and each board must have a run directory under the `hardware/fpga` directory, for example the `hardware/fpga/BASYS3` directory.
+The FPGA tools and board hosts may be different.

+To build only, type
 ```
-make fpga-all [BOARD=<board directory name>] [<control parameters>]
+make fpga-build [BOARD=<board directory name>] [<control parameters>]
 ```
 where `<board directory name>` is the name of the board's run directory, and `<control parameters>` are system configuration parameters passed in the command line, overriding those in the system.mk file.
-For example, `<control parameters>` can be set to `INIT_MEM=0 RUN_EXTMEM=1`, etc. For more details, read the Makefile in the board directory.
+For example, `<control parameters>` can be replaced with `INIT_MEM=0 RUN_EXTMEM=1`, etc. For more details, read the Makefile in the board directory.

-To compile only, type
+To build and run, type:
 ```
-make fpga-build [BOARD=<board directory name>] [<control parameters>]
+make fpga-all [BOARD=<board directory name>] [<control parameters>]
 ```

-To just load the FPGA bitstream onto the board, type
+To run, assuming it is already built, type:
 ```
-make fpga-load [BOARD=<board directory name>] [<control parameters>]
+make fpga-run [BOARD=<board directory name>] [<control parameters>]
 ```

+Before running, the FPGA is loaded with the configuration bitstream.
+However if the bitstream checksum matches that of the last loaded bitstream, kept in file `/tmp/<board directory name>.load`, this step is skipped.
+If, for some reason, the FPGA does not run, you may interrupt it with Ctr-C. Then run make fpga-run again and force the bitstream to be reloaded using control parameter FORCE=1.

+If many users are trying to run the same FPGA board they will be queued in file `/tmp/<board directory name>.queue`, before being able to load the bistream and run.
+After a successful run or Ctr-C interrupt, the user is dequeued.

 To clean the FPGA compilation generated files, type
 ```